-The following sets forth information as of April 3, 2007 concerning the Company's executive officers.
+The following sets forth information as of April 1, 2010 concerning the Company's executive officers.
 Unless otherwise indicated, positions have been held for more than five years.

-Name and Age Officer Since Positions and Offices with the Company/Business Experience Daniel Bernstein, 53 1985 President, Chief Executive Officer and Director Colin Dunn, 62 1992 Vice President of Finance and Treasurer; Secretary (May 2003 to present) Joseph Meccariello, 57 1995 Vice President of Manufacturing Dennis Ackerman, 44 2001 Vice President of Operations
+Name and Age Officer Since Positions and Offices with the Company/Business Experience Daniel Bernstein, 56 1985 President, Chief Executive Officer and Director Colin Dunn, 65 1992 Vice President of Finance, Treasurer, and Secretary Dennis Ackerman, 47 2001 Vice President of Operations Raymond Cheung, 53 2007 Vice President Asia Operations

 Daniel Bernstein has served the Company as President since June 1992 and as Chief Executive Officer since May 2001.
-He previously served as Vice President (1985-1992) and Treasurer (1986-1992) and has served as a Director since 1986.
+He previously served as Vice President (1985 - 1992) and Treasurer (1986 - 1992) and has served as a Director since 1986.
 He has occupied other positions with the Company since 1978.
-He was appointed Managing Director of the Company's Macau subsidiary during 1991.
-He is currently a director of Bel Fuse Ltd., Bel Fuse Macau Lda, Bel Stewart GmbH and Bel Stewart Net s.r.o.
+He is currently a director of Bel Fuse Ltd., Bel Stewart GmbH, Bel Stewart s.r.o., Cinch Connectors, Inc. and Cinch Connectors Ltd.

 Colin Dunn joined the Company in 1991 as Finance Manager and in 1992 was named Vice President of Finance and Treasurer.
 He was appointed Secretary of the Company in May 2003.
-He is currently a director of Bel Fuse Ltd., Bel Fuse Macau Lda, Bel Fuse (Macao Commercial Offshore) Limited, Bel Stewart Net s.r.o., and Bel Stewart GmbH.
-Prior to joining the Company, Mr. Dunn was Vice President of Finance and Operations at Kentek Information Systems, Inc. from 1985 to 1991 and had previously held a series of senior management positions with Braintech Inc. and Weyerhaeuser Company.
+He is currently a director of Bel Fuse Ltd., Bel Fuse (Macao Commercial Offshore) Limited, Bel Stewart s.r.o., Bel Stewart GmbH, Cinch Connectors, Inc. and Cinch Connectors Ltd. Prior to joining the Company, Mr. Dunn was Vice President of Finance and Operations at Kentek Information Systems, Inc. from 1985 to 1991 and had previously held a series of senior management positions with Braintech Inc. and Weyerhaeuser Company.
+Mr. Dunn has an MBA degree from Yale University.